Aeronautical & Astronautical Engineering (AAE)

 AAE 411, AEROSPACE APPLICATIONS IN MECHANICAL ENGINEERING, 4 Credits

 Explores the fundamentals of mechanical engineering applications to aerospace.
-Features an overview of modern aircraft and spacecraft analysis, with an emphasis on performance, stability, structures, materials, FAA and FAR standards.
-Applies current professional practices in the conceptual design of aerospace vehicles.
+Features an overview of modern aircraft and spacecraft analysis, with an emphasis on performance, stability, structures, materials, FAA and FAR standards and current professional practices in the conceptual design of aerospace vehicles.
+Integrates course topics into students projects.

 Equivalent to: ME 411